jcwright77/engaging_cluster_howto/README.md

     -   x2go (all platforms): Not recommended at this time for file transfers. buggy for file transfers, requires `fuse` group membership on server.

-    -   bash under windows (WSL available with windows 10) in Microsoft Store.

 # Finding software with Environment Modules